MaJerle/stm32-usart-uart-dma-rx-tx/README.md

 	- C: Number of bytes to transfer must be known in advance by DMA hardware
 	- C: If communication fails, DMA may not notify application about all bytes transferred

-> For RX mode, this article focuses only on *DMA mode*, to receive unknown number of bytes
+> This article focuses only on *DMA mode* for RX operation and explain how to handle unknown data length

 Every STM32 has at least one (`1`) UART IP and at least one (`1`) DMA controller available in its DNA.
-For data transmission, no special features (on top of essential one) are necessary, except DMA availability for UART.
+This is all we need for successful data transmission.
-Application uses use default features to implement very efficient transmit system using DMA.
+Application uses default features to implement very efficient transmit system using DMA.

-While it is straight-forward for TX, this is not the case for receive operation.
+While implementation is is straight-forward for TX (set pointer to data, define its length and go), this is not the case for receive operation.
-When implementing DMA receive, application would need to understand number of received bytes to process by DMA before finishing transfer.
+When implementing DMA receive, application should understand number of received bytes to process by DMA before finishing transfer.

-This is especially true when UART is used for system communication where it has to react in short time after all bytes have been received.
+This is especially true when UART is used for system communication where it has to react in short time after all bytes have been received, for example in master-slave communication.

 STM32s have capability in UART to detect when *RX* line has not been active for period of time.
-This is achieved using one of `2` available methods:
+This is achieved using `2` methods:
 - *IDLE LINE event*: Triggered when RX line has been in idle state (normally high state) for `1` frame time, after last received byte.
 Frame time is based on baudrate.
 Higher baudrate means lower frame time for single byte.
 - *RTO (Receiver Timeout) event*: Triggered when line has been in idle state for programmable time.
 It is fully configured by firmware.